balkony

 These small balcony garden ideas feel calmer with a woven reed privacy screen that softens city views.
 A slim privacy screen also blocks harsh wind without turning the balcony dark.
 Mount it to the rail with zip ties so you avoid drilling.
 Pair it with two hanging planters to draw the eye up.
 Avoid heavy bamboo rolls; upgrade to a lighter reed weave that lets air through.

-Woven reed privacy screen with hanging planters
+Woven reed privacy screen with two hanging ceramic planters and trailing vines on a rental balcony

-Woven reed privacy screen with hanging planters
+Woven reed privacy screen with two hanging ceramic planters and trailing vines on a rental balcony

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a woven reed privacy screen with two hanging planters.
 A balcony rail and soft city blur are visible.
 Materials: natural reed, jute rope, matte ceramic pots, trailing vines.
 Warm low golden light, creamy neutrals with muted green accents.
 Mood: calm city sanctuary.
 Shallow depth of field, sharp details on products, balanced minimalist composition, soft shadows, visible balcony context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 4, CFG: 1.4, Resolution: 768x1024.